-SEO is a term that most people are familiar with these days, although it has a slightly dirty feel to it thanks to the trickery and skullduggery of days gone by.
-Due in part to that, and the Google algorithm changes it inadvertently led to, SEO now goes hand-in-hand with content marketing and, of course, public relations.
+SEO is a term that most people are familiar with these days, although it has a slightly dirty feel to it thanks to the trickery and skulduggery of days gone by.
+Due in part to that, and the Google algorithm changes it inadvertently led to, SEO now goes hand-in-hand with content marketing and, of course, PR services.

 Tracking & Measuring (the Right) Data